 Police may search you or your vehicle at border checkpoints without a warrant.

-Sobriety checkpoints are another area where a search without a warrant may be conducted for a limited purpose.
+Sobriety checkpoints represent another situation where officers can conduct a search without a warrant, but only for a limited purpose.
 There has been plenty of debate and cases about this constitutionality of this one.

 Safety of officer or other people

-The police may search you or your property if there is reasonable belief that the safety of either the officer or another person is in danger.
+The police can search you or your property if they have a reasonable belief that the safety of the officer or another person is at risk.

 A vehicle search has lower standards than the search of your home.
 For example, if there is probable cause that there are drugs in your vehicle (for example when the officer smells the odor of drugs as he/she stands by your vehicle), the officer may search the vehicle without a warrant to find contraband.